Making Grammar and Punctuation Fun in Your Homeschool

 Grammar and punctuation can be one of the most frustrating and tear-inducing subjects for students–and even teachers!
-If you’ve struggled with these lessons in your homeschool, check out this Homeschool Living for some encouraging and engaging ways to tackle these subjects.
+If you’ve struggled with these lessons in your homeschool, check out this Homeschool Living for some encouraging and engaging ways to tackle the subjects.
 September 24 is National Punctuation Day, so what better way is there to teach than to turn a mundane grammar lesson into a fun holiday?

 Maybe you’ve never heard of–or “celebrated”–National Punctuation Day before.
 Check out this funny schedule of activities for commemorating the occasion.
 Maybe one or two of the activities will catch your attention!
+(One of the suggestions is to write a letter to a friend, and you’ll find some more great reasons to do that in this Homeschool Living.)

 Most people have heard the classic example, “Let’s eat grandma,” to illustrate the vital importance of punctuation in communication.
 Check out these 11 other jokes and examples of important punctuation differences here.